26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Piper Royal Mile Edinburgh_

-Gross, we know, but historically locals used to spit in this very spot outside of St Giles Cathedral.
+Historically, locals used to spit in this spot outside of St Giles Cathedral.

 Why?

-Some say it was in protest against local taxation, others will tell you it was to show dislike to the building that used to stand there, or the people in it, the Old Tolbooth Prison.
+Some say it was in protest against local taxation, while others will tell you it was to show dislike for the building that used to stand there, the Old Tolbooth Prison, or the people in it.

 Price: Free